 Julie Michelson: Released in 2023, Dr. Jill's best selling book, Unexpected, Finding Resilience Through Functional Medicine, Science, and Faith, is a powerful prescriptive memoir that will have you laughing and crying with her on the journey, leaving you with the key resources you need to achieve optimal health and wellness.

-Julie Michelson: Dr. Jill's also the executive producer, film writer, and [Page//00:02:00] featured in a new documentary that was just released about her journey of overcoming illness, which is called Dr. Patient.
+Julie Michelson: Dr. Jill's also the executive producer, film writer, and [00:02:00] featured in a new documentary that was just released about her journey of overcoming illness, which is called Dr. Patient.
 In today's conversation, we are talking about the healing power of loving yourself and addressing the emotional root causes of autoimmunity and illness.

 Julie Michelson: We share our experience with changing your patterns to change your immune system and how it's an essential part of any successful healing protocol.